 You May Be Unable to Truly Love An Adopted Child

 While this is a fear that is not easily or comfortably expressed, it is real.
 The process and concept of attachment as it relates to parent and child is now known to be of great importance.
-Concerns about how the adopting parents themselves will feel toward a newly adopted child and how they will fare through the bonding process may be greatest for those who will be first-time parents.
+Concerns about how the adopting parents or infertile couples themselves will feel toward a newly adopted child and how they will fare through the bonding process may be greatest for those who will be first-time parents.
 It could also be that such fears are greatest for those who have never been closely affiliated to adoptive situations, either through their extended family or friends.

 As with most fears, the best way to deal with them is to be open to acknowledging them.
 Be willing to discuss them with others, even if only anonymously.
 There are numerous online resources for doing just that, and for helping prospective adoptive parents feel more resolved about their decision.
 There are also numerous reading materials, online and off, that will prepare adoptive parents for the bonding process and what to expect from the moment of placement.